SITU-Research/codec/README.md

 \- to open it up to others in similar fields with software development skills to build a shared tool

 You can learn more about the project on [our website [UPDATE WITH LINK]](https://www.situ.nyc/research/codec).

+If you'd like to work with us on using or developing Codec, please fill out [this form](https://forms.gle/7Pg7GPZmYpN6CVSa9).
+As a small team we won't be able to work with all collaborators, but we will do our best to support serious inquiries.
+We have written out details instructions below for you to get started without the need for direct contact.

 ***